 Corporate social responsibility and sustainability are popular concepts, but they are often misconstrued and poorly implemented.

-Join us for an eight-hour course, held over two days.
+Join us for an six-hour course, held over two days.

 When and where?

 22 and 23 July 2024, 09:00 to 12:00 SAST

 This course will be held remotely, most likely on Zoom - exact details will be sent to registered participants a few days before the course.